MicrosoftDocs/defender-docs/defender-endpoint/ios-configure-features.md

 ## Device Tagging

 Defender for Endpoint on iOS enables bulk tagging the mobile devices during onboarding by allowing the admins to set up tags via Intune.
 Admin can configure the device tags through Intune via configuration policies and push them to user's devices.
-Once the User installs and activates Defender, the client app passes the device tags to the Security Portal.
+Once the User installs and activates Defender, the client app passes the device tags to the Microsoft Defender portal.
 The Device tags appear against the devices in the Device Inventory.

 This configuration is available for both the enrolled (MDM) devices as well as unenrolled (MAM) devices.
 Admins can use the following steps to configure the Device tags.